VolkanSah/BrowserGamesSpy/README.md

     python monitor.py
     ```

-3. The GUI will open and start monitoring the specified URL (https://www.diesiedleronline.de/).
+3. The GUI will open and start monitoring the specified URL (https://www.diesiedleronline.de/), You can use this tool for every browsergame, please change URL for your needs.

 4. Use the checkboxes to select which metrics to display in the plots.